nmayerfeld/DS_Project_CourseMaterialsSellingPlatform/README.md

 # DS_Project_CourseMaterialsSellingPlatform
-backend for a system that manages the sale of used books and notes from university classes allows addition of items, removal, searches, and purchases.
+Data Structures class project with a partner.
+A backend for a system that manages the sale of used books and notes from university classes allows addition of items, removal, searches, and purchases.